steampixel/simplePHPPages/README.md

 # Simple PHP Pages - A simple puristic PHP Website Boilerplate
 Hey!
-This project provides simple and basic concepts for PHP pages with no dependencies.
+This project provides simple and basic concepts for PHP pages.
 It includes ideas and samples for routing, pages, themes, layouts, components and portals.
 Just download it and use it as boilerplate for your next web project.

 Included Utilities:
 * Routing: Simply create speaking URLs - https://github.com/steampixel/simplePHPRouter